jupierce/oc-update-design-ideas/maintenance.md

       # Similar to NodePool.pausedUntil, but specific to MachineDeployment
       # release updates.
 NodePool.pausedUntil pauses ALL reconciliation.
       pausedUntil: true

+      # Setting enforcing=false cannot override an enforcing window
+      # at the HostedCluster level.
       enforcing: true

 status: